-- A. Prior to the termination or expiration of this Contract, and upon request by the County, the Contractor shall assist the County in the orderly transfer of behavioral health care for beneficiaries in San Bernardino County.
+Prior to the termination or expiration of this Contract, and upon request by the County, the Contractor shall assist the County in the orderly transfer of behavioral health care for beneficiaries in San Bernardino County.
 In doing this, the Contractor shall make available to DBH copies of medical records and any other pertinent information, including information maintained by any subcontractor that is necessary for efficient case management of beneficiaries.
-Under no circumstances will the costs for reproduction of records to the County from the Contractor be the responsibility of the client. - B. Transfer of care includes continued services to beneficiaries (42 CFR §438.62). - C. The State shall arrange for Medicaid services to be provided without delay to any Medicaid beneficiary of DBH, if the Agreement between State and DBH is terminated. - D. Contractor shall adhere to the County's transition of care policy (once in effect) to ensure continued access to services during a transition from fee-for-service (FFS) to Contractor or transition from one Contractor to another when a beneficiary, in the absence of continued services, would suffer serious detriment to their health or be at risk of hospitalization or institutionalization. - E. The State shall make its transition of care policy publicly available and provide instructions on how beneficiaries and potential beneficiaries access continued services upon transition.
-At a minimum, DBH and Contractor shall provide the transition of care policy to beneficiaries and potential beneficiaries in the beneficiary handbook and notices.

-XXXI.
+Under no circumstances will the costs for reproduction of records to the County from the Contractor be the responsibility of the client.

+XXVII.
 Quality Assurance/Utilization Review

-- A. Contractor agrees for the County to have a monitoring system in effect to evaluate the performance of the Contractor. - B. Contractor agrees to be in compliance with the Laws and Regulations Article of this Contract. - C. Contractor agrees to implement a Quality Improvement Program as part of program operations.
+- A. Contractor agrees to be in compliance with the Laws and Regulations Article of this Contract. - B. Contractor agrees to implement a Quality Improvement Program as part of program operations.
 This program will be responsible for monitoring documentation, quality improvement and quality care issues.
-Contractor will submit its quality improvement plan to DBH SUDRS Administration on an annual basis, and any tools/documents used to evaluate Contractor's documentation, quality of care and the quality improvement process.

-- D. When quality of care documentation or issues are found to exist by DBH, Contractor shall submit a plan of correction to be approved by DBH SUDRS Administration. - E. Contractor agrees to be part of the County Quality Improvement planning process through the annual submission of Quality Improvement Outcomes in County identified areas. - F. County shall establish standards and implement processes for Contractor that will support understanding of, compliance with, documentation standards set forth by the State.
+Contractor will submit its quality improvement plan to DBH SUDRS Administration on an annual basis, and any tools/documents used to evaluate Contractor's documentation, quality of care and the quality improvement process. - C. When quality of care documentation or issues are found to exist by DBH, Contractor shall submit a plan of correction to be approved by DBH SUDRS Administration. - D. Contractor agrees to be part of the County Quality Improvement planning process through the annual submission of Quality Improvement Outcomes in County identified areas. - E. County shall establish standards and implement processes for Contractor that will support understanding of, compliance with, documentation standards set forth by the State.
 The County has the right to monitor performance so that the documentation of care provided will satisfy the requirements set forth.
 The documentation standards for beneficiary care are minimum standards to support claims for the delivery of behavioral health services.
 All documentation shall be addressed in the beneficiary record.

-XXXII.
+XXVIII.
 Independent Contractor Status